MuhammadRidha7/Shia-vs-Sunni/README.md

 The Prophet (s) gestured to us not to feed him medicine, but since sick people hate medicine, we fed him anyway.
 He later told us: Everyone in the house should be fed this 'medicine' except Abbas who was not present to see what you were up to. \
 `Sahih Bukhari, vol 4, page 1618, hadith 4189`

-**The Prophet (s) told Aisha:** \
-I hope it (her death) happens and I would be alive so that I would be able to ask for forgiveness for you!
-Aisha responded: You just want me to die... \
-`Sahih Bukhari, vol 9, page 80`

 # More info on the characters of Abu Bakr and Umar

 **The Prophet (s):** \